github-kb273/websystem-proj1code/README.md

 Flask
 requests

-If you want to run this game in WinOS, initialize by: python -m venv env0 env0\Scripts\activate pip install Flask
+If you want to run this game in WinOS, initialize by:<BR>
+python -m venv env0
+env0\Scripts\activate
+pip install Flask